Web Analytics for Developers: API-First, Privacy-First

 PostHog: Full Product Analytics for Engineering Teams

-- Comprehensive API: Query events, persons, insights, feature flags, and experiments programmatically.
-The API supports HogQL (a SQL-like query language) for ad hoc analysis.
+Query events, persons, insights, feature flags, and experiments programmatically.
+HogQL for ad hoc SQL-like analysis.

 The tradeoff: PostHog's tracking script is significantly larger (around 60–90 KB depending on features loaded), and the self-hosted deployment is complex (Kubernetes recommended for production).
 It also uses cookies by default, though cookieless mode is available.